docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 #### Your first Illustrator script

 ```
-The traditional first project in any programming language is displaying the message “Hello World!”
+The traditional first project in any programming language is displaying the message "Hello World!"
 Follow
 these steps:
 ```
 1. Start any text editor (for example, Notepad).